-The 1990s saw his love of underground dance music result in record releases with Creation Records - famous for leading the Brit Indie scene with bands like Oasis and Primal Scream, and also with Rising High Records - a label that was firmly at the forefront of UK techno.
-He went on to form his own No Bones Records, and since has been a DJ at events like The Big Chill festival.
+In the 1990s, with a love of underground electronic dance music he formed Syzygy with Justin Mackay, releasing records with the dance offshoot of Creation Records - famous for leading the Brit Indie scene, and also with Rising High Records - a label that was firmly at the forefront of UK techno.
+He went on to form his own No Bones Records, and later became a regular DJ for The Big Chill festival.

-In the early 2000s Dominic scored music for the videogames "Forsaken" and "ReVolt", and live work has included a performance at London's Royal Festival Hall with pedal-steel legend BJ Cole, and the electronica/jazz hybrid project "Cybajaz."
+Dominic has scored music for the videogames "Forsaken" and "ReVolt", and live work has included a performance at London's Royal Festival Hall with pedal-steel legend BJ Cole, and the electronica/jazz hybrid project "Cybajaz."
 His collaborations with video artist collective D-Fuse have resulted in performances in the UK, Germany and Switzerland, together with regular screenings as part of the One Dot Zero digital arts showcases.

 Recent work has included the short film "Geoffrey's Belt" starring Tracy Ann Oberman, the score to the Brit-crime-thriller "Bad Day" and a series of supernatural shorts produced by horror legend David McGillivray - all screened at London's Frightfest film festival.
-His soundtrack music to the radio revival of the famous "Blake's 7" sci-fi series has been broadcast on BBC 4 Extra.
+He composed the full score for the film "A Dangerous Game", as well as the soundtrack music to the radio revival of the famous "Blake's 7" sci-fi series broadcast on BBC 4 Extra.
 Other recent broadcast work includes the theme to C4's "Supersize Vs Superskinny Kids" and contributions to the hit BBC series "Episodes".
-His latest film score is the upcoming documentary "A Dangerous Game" directed by Anthony Baxter.